splion-360/PDF/README.md

 * This package here is used for summarising the contents of a text file

-  * Activate the python command line and type the following commands in subsequent cells,\
+  * Activate the python command line and type the following commands subsequently,\
     `pip install -U pip setuptools wheel`\
     `pip install -U spacy`\
     `python -m spacy download en_core_web_sm`